Licensing & Accreditation

 AARC is fully accredited by the CAC.
 Accreditation has been granted for:

-- AARC Recovery Homes (Respite Care with Addiction and Intensive Treatment Designations)
+- AARC Recovery Homes (Host Family Living Program with Addiction Designation)

 The Canadian Accreditation Council (CAC) is a non-profit organization that has itself been accredited by the International Society for Quality in Healthcare (ISQua), the leading international health care evaluation program.
 You can find out more about CAC here.

 The Alberta Adolescent Recovery Centre is formally known as “AARC Adolescent Recovery Centre” and is incorporated under the Canada Not-For-Profit Corporations Act.

 As a Not-For-Profit Corporation registered under the Canada Not-For-Profit Corporations Act and a Non-Profit Alberta company registered to carry on business in the province, AARC is subject to and adheres to the laws governing such organizations.
 We are recognized under the Core Health Care category by Canada Revenue Agency’s Charities Directorate.